 If you’re setting up a new campaign, consider these questions to choose the right bidding strategy:

-• What is my primary goal for this campaign?
-If it’s maximizing clicks on the Google search results page, consider Maximize Clicks.
+What is my primary goal for this campaign?
 Want to control cost per conversion?
 Look at Target CPA.
 If you’re focusing on video campaigns and want to optimize for cost-per-view, CPV bidding might be the right choice.

-• How much am I willing to spend for a conversion?
+How much am I willing to spend on a conversion?
 If you have a specific cost in mind, Target CPA might be right for you.

 “While automated bidding strategies rely on machine learning, our team focuses on strategically understanding when to apply different bidding strategies,” says Corak.